avinashraghuthu/web-scrapper/README.md

     METHOD: GET

     PARAMETERS: offset
-                    - Gives the starting point of the pagination list limit
+                    - Gives the starting point of the pagination list, limit
                     - Specifies the endning point of the pagination list